 4. Click Add New Category.

-Please note that categories won’t display in your category widget or be listed in Appearance > Menu until the category has been assigned to a post.
+Categories don’t display in your category widget and aren’t listed in Appearance > Menu until the category has been assigned to a published post.

 About Parent Categories